Freedmont Mortgage Guide to Refinancing

 - You want to pay off your mortgage more quickly

 You may be able to shorten the length of your mortgage (say, from 30 to 15 years) while keeping your monthly payment at or near its current level.
-You could save thousands of dollars in interest and assume full ownership of your house more quickly.
+You could save thousands of dollars in interest.

 - You want a better Adjustable Rate Mortgage